Do you know what’s in your vial?

 Emergency room team rushing a patient on a gurney through hospital corridors, motion blur, blue scrubs

-Emergency rooms across the US are treating patients harmed by gray-market GLP-1s.
+Emergency rooms across the US are treating patients who didn’t have a provider managing their GLP-1 care.

 We know what the community says.
 Here's why each argument deserves a second look.